NiquiniNiwi/Periodos-Ufop/2º periodo/README.md

-# Periodos-ufop
+# 2º periodo
-Repository with files from individual UFOP semesters
+## Repository with files from the 2nd semerster